massoncheg/forgejo-docs/docs/contributor/from-source.md

 Webpack source maps are by default enabled in development builds and disabled in production builds.
 They can be enabled by setting the `ENABLE_SOURCEMAP=true` environment variable.

+**Note**: if you have the `libvips` library installed globally, the frontend part of the build might fail with `npm error sharp` error messages.
+In order to fix this, set the `SHARP_IGNORE_GLOBAL_LIBVIPS=true` environment variable and rerun the build command.

 ### Build the Docker image

 To build Forgejo's Docker image, you need to have Docker and the Docker Buildx plugin installed.